s-glass/reading-notes/201/class7.md

 **1. What is a constructor and what are some advantages to using it?**

+A constructor is a function called using the `new` keyword.
+It's a shorter way of defining the "shape" of an object - the set of methods and properties it can have, and then creating as many objects as you want by updating the values for the properties that are different.

 **2. How does the term this differ when used in an object literal versus when used in a constructor?**

+When using `new` in a constructor, it will create a new object, bind `this` to the new object, run the code in the constructor, and return the new object.

+In an object literal, you don't use the word `new` to create a new object.
+Instead you must invoke the new Object() to create it.

 -------------------------